UQ-PAC/BASIL/docs/usage.md

 - e.g. `sudo apt-get install openjdk-21-jdk`

-On first run `./mill` or `./mill.bat` (on Windows) should bootstrap Scala automatically.
+On first run `./mill` (on linux/windows) or `./mill.bat` (on Windows) should bootstrap Scala automatically.
 Otherwise it can be set up through [coursier](https://get-coursier.io/docs/cli-installation).

 ### Test Dependencies